vikasgokavi/S3-Object-Storage-and-Governance/README.md

 <img width="960" alt="Screenshot 2024-03-23 233612" src="https://github.com/vikasgokavi/S3-Object-Storage-and-Governance/assets/105034318/66d5f904-e04b-4e3d-ae1e-23a557118eb0">

-19.Next, on your own, go back to the policy generator and add another statement to the bucket policy allowing EVERYONE (*), Read access (GetObject).
+19.Next, on our own, go back to the policy generator and add another statement to the bucket policy allowing EVERYONE (*), Read access (GetObject).
 Take a moment to generate this policy which allows both the EC2InstanceProfileRole to have access to the bucket while giving EVERYONE access to read the objects via the browser.​

 ​<img width="960" alt="Screenshot 2024-03-24 021351" src="https://github.com/vikasgokavi/S3-Object-Storage-and-Governance/assets/105034318/2de11fac-9842-47a3-9037-fd10516bcfa0">

-20.To test if your policy works, go to your browser with the Access Denied error and refresh it.
-If you can read the text, then congratulations!
-Your policy was successful.​
+20.To test if our policy works, go to our browser with the Access Denied error and refresh it.
+If we can read the text, then our policy was successful.​

  If not, look at the policy below for help.
 The modified policy should look like the policy listed below.
 Notice that there are TWO statements, one with the EC2InstanceProfileRole and one where the Principal is “*” for everyone.​

-If you had trouble generating the policy on your own, you can copy the policy below and paste it into the BucketPolicy Editor.
-Remember to replace the existing EC2InstanceProfileRole ARN in the policy below with the EC2InstanceProfileRole ARN you copied in an earlier step.
-Ensure that the /* appears at the end of the Bucket ARN.
-See the last line of the file as an example.​

 ​Leave the tab open with the sample-file.txt displayed.
-You will return to this tab in the next task.​
+We will return to this tab in the next task.​

-In this task you created a bucket policy to allow specific access rights to your bucket.
+In this task we created a bucket policy to allow specific access rights to our bucket.
 In the next section you explore how to keep copies of files to prevent against accidental deletion.​

 <img width="960" alt="Screenshot 2024-03-24 021647" src="https://github.com/vikasgokavi/S3-Object-Storage-and-Governance/assets/105034318/639e2ff4-ab8a-4e90-83dc-6ced814e78d1">